Camel-zy/Camel_Notebook/docs/Course/ICS.md

     ![PLA](ICS/PLA.png){ width="300" loading="lazy" }
     </figure>

+???+ question
+    How many output lines will a 16-input multiplexer have?
+How many select lines will this multiplexer have?

+??? success "answer"
+    1, 4
 #### Logical Completeness

 We can build a circuit to carry out the specification of any truth table we wish without using any other kind of gate.